 Every business employs some means of data collection from its customers.
 It is one of the reasons companies move online to get to know customer preferences more closely.
-However, with capturing of data comes the responsibility to store it securely.
+However, capturing of data comes the responsibility to store it securely.

-A survey shows that 64% of the customers are unlikely to do business with a company where their sensitive data was stolen.
+A survey shows that 64% of customers are unlikely to do business with a company where their sensitive data was stolen.
 Whereas, 50% of the consumers won’t do business with firms where non-sensitive information was stolen.
 Hence, data security is synonymous with brand loyalty in the contemporary digital world.

 Lopsided Adoption of Technology